Sure Dividend

 Additionally, the trust enjoys a 1.5% distribution income based on its ownership stake, linked once more to the top-line sales of the royalty pool participants.

-Since the fund’s inflows depend on each restaurant’s gross sales, it is not impacted by the fluctuations in the bottom line of these restaurants or other intermediaries.
-Essentially, the fund plays no part in the day-to-day running of each restaurant.
-This translates to two significant advantages.
+Since the fund’s inflows depend on each restaurant’s gross sales, it is not impacted by fluctuations in these restaurants’ or other intermediaries’ bottom lines.
+Essentially, the fund plays no part in the day-to-day running of each restaurant, which translates to two significant advantages.

 First, the fund can act as an excellent inflation hedge, benefiting from increased revenue as Boston Pizza restaurants raise their prices over time, irrespective of any impact on each location’s profitability.

-Second, the fund’s royalty revenues primarily end up in its bottom line, with only minor expenses associated with its administration.
-The fund does not make any investments and has zero non-essential expenses that could affect its net income and, thus, unitholder distributions.
+Second, the fund’s royalty revenues primarily affect its bottom line, with only minor administrative expenses.
+The fund does not make investments and has zero non-essential expenses that could affect its net income and, thus, unitholder distributions.

 Growth Prospects

-Due to the nature of its structure, Boston Pizza Royalty Income Fund’s growth prospects are solely determined by two factors.
-The first is the number of franchised restaurants in its royalty pool, while the other is the rate at which same-restaurant-sales grow.
+Due to its structure, Boston Pizza Royalty Income Fund’s growth prospects are solely determined by two factors.
+The first is the number of franchised restaurants in its royalty pool, while the other is the rate at which same-restaurant sales grow.

-Regarding the number of restaurants, it has been on a continuous decline since 2018, when the total number of Boston Pizza restaurants peaked at 396.
-The declining number of restaurants can be attributed to some locations being unprofitable for franchises, as well as the COVID-19 pandemic, which notably impacted all franchises during 2020 and 2021.
+The number of restaurants has been continuously declining since 2018, when the total number of Boston Pizza restaurants peaked at 396.
+The declining number of restaurants can be attributed to some locations being unprofitable for franchises and the COVID-19 pandemic, which notably impacted all franchises during 2020 and 2021.

 Source: Investor Relations

-Regarding the second factor, Boston Pizza’s same-restaurant sales have rebounded significantly following their slump in the midst of the COVID-19 pandemic.
+Regarding the second factor, Boston Pizza’s same-restaurant sales have rebounded significantly following their slump during the COVID-19 pandemic.
 A notable factor that could keep boosting same-restaurant sales moving forward is Boston Pizza’s inexpensive offerings, which are likely to experience increased demand as consumers opt for more affordable food during an uncertain or recessionary environment.

 Source: Investor Relations

-Overall, despite the declining number of Boston Pizza restaurants, the n0table increase in same-store sales resulted in near-record franchise sales in 2022, which, as mentioned earlier, came in at C$855 million.
+Despite the declining number of Boston Pizza restaurants, the notable increase in same-store sales resulted in near-record franchise sales in 2023, which, as mentioned earlier, came in at C$926 million.

 Source: Investor Relations